infolexa/bolt/README.md

 Routes in the module's init.php should follow simple a convention in naming the route.
 This is to avoid conflicts with other modules.

-### How does Routes in HoneyComb work?
+### How does Routes in Bolt work?

-HoneyComb will not limit module developers from having routes customized to their wants.
+Bolt will not limit module developers from having routes customized to their wants.
 The developer is responsible in composing routes that won't conflict with other module's routes.

 **A Simple Route Naming Convention**

-The only thing that HoneyComb requires in creating routes is their proper naming.
+The only thing that Bolt requires in creating routes is their proper naming.
 Honeycomb needs to distiguish which routes are for Apps, Widgets, and Plugins.

 Routes for Apps are accessible via the Main Request.